 Do not work alone in the laboratory if procedures being conducted are hazardous.

 Know the types of protective equipment available including face shields, gloves, and other special clothing or footwear and use the proper type for each job.
-See Section II.F of this Chemical Hygiene Plan for information on use, ordering and selection of personal protective equipment.
+See Section II.F of this manual for information on use, ordering and selection of personal protective equipment.

-Know the location of and how to use the emergency equipment in your area (see Section III.B of this Chemical Hygiene Plan).
+Know the location of and how to use the emergency equipment in your area (see Section III.B of this manual).

-Know how to obtain additional help in an emergency, and be familiar with emergency procedures (see Section II.I of this Chemical Hygiene Plan).
+Know how to obtain additional help in an emergency, and be familiar with emergency procedures (see Section II.I of this manual).

 Be alert to and correct or report unsafe conditions in the laboratory.
 Report to your PI, laboratory supervisor, or to the Environmental Health & Safety (335-3041) unsafe conditions you cannot correct.